Pelverata Falls

 Pelverata Falls is a 114 m waterfall in the Snug Tiers, Southern Tasmania.
 In winter and spring the falls are a spectacular sight and have heaps of water coming over them, however, in summer the falls slows to a trickle and sometimes even dries up completely.
-The track to Pelverata Falls takes approximately 2 hours return, and also allows you to see Slippery Falls from across the gorge near Pelverata Falls.
+The track to Pelverata Falls takes approximately 2 hours and also has a viewpoint of Slippery Falls from across the gorge near Pelverata Falls.

+In 1976, a teenager slipped and fell near the falls.